med-ridha/hello-world/README.md

 # sudoku
-very basic sudoku game using c
+very basic sudoku game in the terminal using c